This guide will help you get to grips with calculating UK depreciation for small businesses.

-When a business buys a fixed assets it will use it for a number of years.
-Therefore, in accounting, there is a way to expense the cost of the asset over the number of years it’s used.
+When a business buys fixed assets it will use it for a number of years.
+So that means, in accounting, there needs to be a way to expense the cost of the asset over the number of years it’s used.

 How to Calculate UK Depreciation

 There are two main methods used in the UK to calculate depreciation – the

 Step 1: Work out UK Depreciation Rate